 High Wind Storms and Falling Debris

-Much like hailstorms, wind storms with high winds over 60 kilometres an hour can cause debris to fly around, fall and cause damage to vehicles.
-The government will issue high wind warnings when winds exceed 60 kilometres an hour.
+Much like hailstorms, wind storms with high winds over 60 kilometers an hour can cause debris to fly around, fall and cause damage to vehicles.
+The government will issue high wind warnings when winds exceed 60 kilometers an hour.
 Damage from high winds to vehicles as with hailstorm damage is not covered under basic car insurance.

 Comprehensive Coverage For Hail and Wind Storm Vehicle Damage